szatyinadam/monitoring/README.md

 ## Setup
 Create Docker image from Spring Boot + Micrometer application (JDK + Maven required):
-`cd app && mvn clean install -Pcreate-docker-image && cd ..`
+`cd app && mvn spring-boot:build-image && cd ..`

 When the Docker image is ready, the whole stack can be started with the ordinary compose command:
 `docker-compose up`